Sabah: Languages

 Malay is the main language spoken in the state, although with a different creole from Sarawak Malay and Peninsular Malay.
-The state has its own slang for Malay which originated either from indigenous words, Brunei Malay, Bajau, Suluk and Dusun languages.
-The indigenous languages of Sabah can be divided into four language families of Dusunic, Murutic, Paitanic and Sama–Bajau.
-The indigenous languages however facing extinction due to widespread use of Malay language particularly in home as parents often see the indigenous language as inconvenient especially in job related.
-However, as awareness for the indigenous language becoming more obvious, more modern parents insist on passing down their mother tongue language.
-As the Hakka forms the majority of Chinese in Sabah, the Hakka dialect is the most commonly spoken Chinese dialect in the state apart from Cantonese and Hokkien dialects.
-Semporna is home to the only Chavacano-speaking community in Malaysia.
-Semporna's Chavacano speakers are refugees (or descendants of refugees) who fled the Moro conflict of the Philippines.
+The state has its own local vernacular for Malay which originated either from indigenous words, Brunei Malay, Bajau, Suluk and Dusun languages.
+Most of the indigenous languages of Sabah belong to one of the following language families: Dusunic, Paitanic, Bisaya–Lotud, Murutic, Papar, Tatanaq, Idaʼan, Bonggi, all belonging to the larger grouping of Sabahan languages; Palawanic (the Molbog language), and Sama–Bajau languages from the Barito branch.
+Several indigenous languages are endangered due to the widespread use of Malay particularly at home, as parents often see little use for the indigenous languages in formal environments, such as at work.
+However, as awareness about the value of indigenous languages is spreading, more parents insist on passing down their mother tongue.
+As the Hakka form a majority of the Chinese in Sabah, the Hakka languages (among others, varieties of Moiyan and Hoiliuk) are the most commonly spoken Sinitic languages in the state.
+Other Sinitic languages spoken include several varieties of the Hokkien and Teochew languages, Hainanese and other Banlam languages, Hinghua varieties, Eastern Min languages (e.g. Hok-chiu); all belonging to the larger grouping of Min languages.
+Yue languages such as Cantonese and Hoisanese are also spoken.
+Jilu Mandarin and Jiaoliao Mandarin are spoken natively by the so called Huáběi-ren of Sabah, in addition to the standard Malaysian Mandarin used as a lingua franca between different Malaysian Chinese groups, speaking mutually unintelligible languages.
+Semporna is home to the only Chabacano-speaking community in Malaysia.
+Semporna's Chabacano speakers are refugees (or descendants of refugees) who fled the Moro conflict of the Philippines.
 A large number of these refugees live in Malaysia illegally.
-Chavacano is a co-official language there.
+Chabacano is a co-official language there.

 Following the change of the government after the 2018 general election, the new Sabah government has stated that there is no restriction on the usage of English in the state, adding that even if the Education Ministry stated that it is unlawful for English be used in Sabah, the restrictions will not be allowed to be imposed in the state, and that the state government will undo the previous improper law since the restrictions will only cause more damage to their younger generations especially when they need to work in private firms or organisations that require English proficiency.
 The new state government also stated that they will look into the matters if there is a need for a change in the state law.